Get insider access

 0.026

 The HDR brightness is good.
-It gets bright enough to make highlights stand out, but larger highlights are dimmer due to its Automatic Brightness Limiter (ABL).
-The EOTF follows the target PQ curve well, with a slow roll-off at the peak brightness.
-This means it's tone-mapping games, even if your PC already tone maps them, meaning highlights roll off earlier than needed.
-These results are with HDR enabled and Local Dimming on 'High'.
+While it gets bright, small highlights don't pop against the rest of the image, and large highlights are dimmer due to the Automatic Brightness Limiter (ABL).
+The EOTF follows the target PQ curve well, but with a slow roll-off at the peak brightness, it doesn't let highlights get the brightest they can.
+These results are with HDR enabled and Local Dimming on 'High.'

 During testing, we did notice an issue with a full-screen white window, where brightness oscillates every few minutes at a consistent rate, as you can see in this graph.
-This is noticeable when it happens, but it only happens with Local Dimming enabled.
-While you won't experience this with most content as it's only when you leave a full-screen white window open, disabling Local Dimming eliminates this issue and results in similar HDR brightness, as you can see below:
+It only happens with Local Dimming enabled, and while you won't experience this with most content as it's only when you leave a full-screen white window open, disabling Local Dimming eliminates this issue and results in similar HDR brightness, as you can see below:

 • Real Scene 630 cd/m²